outofcoffee/imposter/docs/stores.md

 $ curl -XDELETE http://localhost:8080/system/store/test
 ```

-> This deletes the `test` store and all its data.
+> This deletes the whole `test` store and all its data.

-You can set multiple items at once via `POST`:
+You can set multiple items at once via a `POST` to the store resource:

 ```shell
 $ curl -XPOST http://localhost:8080/system/store/test --data '{ "foo": "bar", "baz": "qux" }'